Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain risk for disaster recovery services is low.
+Supply chain risk for disaster recovery services is low.
 Suppliers source their inputs from a number of first and second tier upstream vendors, including computer wholesalers, internet service providers, telecommunications networking equipment manufacturers, software publishers and IT consulting firms.
-Although some risks affect the supply chain, these risks hardly...
+Although some risks affect the supply chain, these risks hardly impact...
 Subscribe to learn more.